 On successful completion of this course, you will be able to:

-• identify functional and non-functional requirements for assistive robots by considering specific user needs in a given context
+• identify functional and non-functional requirements for assistive robots by considering specific user needs in each context, the existing assistive robotic solutions, different disability models and frameworks and propose a solution following the requirements.

 You will have the skills to identify functional and non-functional requirements for assistive robots by considering specific user accessibility needs and disabilities, for use in a given context.